aws-samples/provision-fsx-lustre-step-function/README_CDK.md

 $ pip install -r requirements-dev.txt
 ```

+NOTE: In `app.py`, you will need to replace `<SOME VPC ID>` with an AWS VPC ID to be able to deploy.

 At this point you can now synthesize the CloudFormation template for this code.

 ```